Recommendations

 From Sheringham Museum on the beach and the stunning Sainsbury Centre in Norwich, to Holkham Hall just a stone’s throw away from Wells-next-the-sea, populate your Norfolk staycation with these cultural gems.

-Home to the infamous fictitious radio host, Alan Partridge and birthplace of the children’s fantasy author Phillip Pullman, quirky Norfolk is so much more than expansive farmland and rolling sand dunes, and has been a source of inspiration for artists and creatives for generations.
+Home to the fictitious radio host Alan Partridge and birthplace of the children’s fantasy author Phillip Pullman, quirky Norfolk is so much more than expansive farmland and rolling sand dunes.
+Did you know it has been a source of inspiration for artists and creatives for generations?

-Seal-spotting, shell collecting, and nature hiking are all on offer in this coastal county, and Norfolk is particularly known as the twitcher capital of the UK, perfect for birdwatching.
+Seal-spotting, shell collecting, and nature hiking are all on offer in this coastal county, while Norfolk is known as the twitcher capital of the UK, perfect for birdwatching.

-Visit the array of idyllic beach towns with their pebble-dashed walls, fantastic pubs and cosy cafes – some hotspots include Wells-next-the-sea with its colourful beach huts, riverside Wroxham in the Norfolk Broads, and Blakeney, a must-see for those hoping to catch a glimpse of seals.
+Visit the array of idyllic beach towns with their pebble-dashed walls, fantastic pubs and cosy cafés – some hotspots include Wells-next-the-Sea with its colourful beach huts, riverside Wroxham in the Norfolk Broads, and Blakeney, a must for those hoping to catch a glimpse of seals.

 The region is particularly known for the revolutionary Norwich School of painters, the first provincial art movement established in Britain in the early 19th century by Romantic era artists such as John Crome.
 Other artists known to have thrived in the region include the Pre-Raphaelite painter Frederick Sandys and pop artist Colin Self.